Premature EjaculationSkip to the navigation

-Your doctor will discuss your medical and sexual history with you and conduct a thorough physical exam.
+Your doctor will discuss your medical and sexual history with you.
+He or she will do a thorough physical exam.
 Your doctor may want to talk to your partner also.
 Premature ejaculation can have many causes.
-So your doctor may order laboratory tests to rule out any other medical problem.
+So your doctor may order lab tests to rule out any other medical problem.

 How is it treated?

-In many cases premature ejaculation resolves on its own over time without the need for medical treatment.
+In many cases premature ejaculation gets better on its own over time.
+Treatment may not be needed.
 Practicing relaxation techniques or using distraction methods may help you delay ejaculation.
-For some men, stopping or cutting down on the use of alcohol, tobacco, or illegal drugs may improve their ability to control ejaculation.
+For some men, stopping or cutting down on the use of alcohol, tobacco, or illegal drugs may improve how well they can control ejaculation.

-Your doctor may recommend that you and your partner practice specific techniques to help delay ejaculation.
-These techniques may involve identifying and controlling the sensations that lead up to ejaculation and communicating to slow or stop stimulation.
-Other options include using a condom to reduce sensation to the penis or trying a different position (such as lying on your back) during intercourse.
+Your doctor may recommend that you and your partner practice certain techniques to help delay ejaculation.
+For example, you may learn to identify and control the sensations that lead up to ejaculation.
+And you may learn to communicate with your partner to slow or stop stimulation.
+You can try using a condom to reduce sensation to the penis.
+Or you can try a different position (such as lying on your back) during intercourse.
 Counseling or behavioral therapy may help reduce anxiety related to premature ejaculation.

 Other Places To Get Help